MileHacker Logo

 Greeting Customs & Attire

 A simple nod or "Nǐ hǎo" is appropriate.
-Handshakes are widespread in formal settings.
-Relaxed attire is acceptable in most places.
+Handshakes are common in formal settings.
+Relaxed attire is acceptable in the majority of locations.

 Social Interactions